ImpulseAdventure/GUIslice-Builder/README.md

 ## Brief Overview
 The GUIslice Builder is a standalone desktop application that is more than a layout tool for your UI.
-It's designed as No Code GUI Generator for User Interfaces that make use of GUIslice API.
+It's designed as Low Code GUI Generator for User Interfaces that make use of GUIslice API.

 The cross-platform utility includes a WYSIWYG graphical editor that enables drag & drop placement of UI elements.
 Once a GUI has been laid out, the Builder can then generate a fully functional GUIslice Graphical UI complete with plug-in points for your custom application.